 Different people may favor this strategy for different reasons.
-For some it is a result of life experience and accumulated wisdom; life taught them that it is better to live in peace in harmony.
+For some it is a result of life experience and accumulated wisdom; life taught them that it is better to live in peace and harmony.
 But then there are others who choose this strategy because of their weak willpower and fear of confrontation.

 If your preferred conflict management style is avoidance, you are likely to